-- Kuwait Business Law Forum - Third Edition
+- Kuwait Business Law Forum - Fourth Edition

 08:30 - 14:00

-After the success of the 1st and 2nd Kuwait Business Law Forums, LexisNexis, in collaboration with Al Yaqout & Al-Fouzan Legal Group, will host the 3rd Kuwait Business Law Forum that will cover the latest legal developments and trends in Kuwait.
-The 3rd Kuwait Business Law Forum will gather the leading legal (more…)
+After the success of previous editions of the Kuwait Business Law Forums, LexisNexis Middle East, in collaboration with Al Yaqout & Al-Fouzan Legal Group, will host the 4th Kuwait Business Law Forum that will cover the latest legal developments and trends in Kuwait.